 In this section, you will create two test VMs to test the Private DNS zone configuration.

-On the toolbar of the Cloud Shell pane, select the Upload/Download files icon, in the drop-down menu, select Upload and upload the following files azuredeploy.json and azuredeploy.parameters.json into the Cloud Shell home directory one by one from the source folder Allfiles\Exercises\M01.
+On the toolbar of the Cloud Shell pane, select the Manage Files icon, in the drop-down menu, select Upload and upload the following files azuredeploy.json and azuredeploy.parameters.json into the Cloud Shell home directory one by one from the source folder C:\Allfiles\Exercises\M01.

 $RGName = "ContosoResourceGroup"